-7 .
-7 WP 10 нt 1

-Percentage of the port speed to which the port should be limited.
+Syntax Description weight1 Percentage of the port speed to which the port should be limited.
 The range is 10 to 90.

-The port is not rate limited and is set to 100 percent.

-If you configure this command to 80 percent, the port is idle 20 percent of the time.
-The line rate drops to 80 percent of the connected speed.
-These values are not exact because the hardware adjusts the line rate in increments of six.

-The egress queue default settings are suitable for most situations.
-You should change them only when you have a thorough understanding of the egress queues and if these settings do not meet your quality of service (QoS) solution.

-This example shows how to limit a port to 800 Mb/s:

-Switch(config)# interface gigabitethernet0/1 Switch(config-if)# srr-queue bandwidth limit 80

-You can verify your settings by entering the show mls qos interface [interface-id] queueing privileged EXEC command.
+Command Default The port is n ot rate limited and is set to 100 percent.
+Command Modes Interface con figuration Command History Release Modification 12.2(25)SEE E This command was introduced.
+Note rate in increm ueue default settings are suitable for most situations.
+You should change them only when orough understanding of the egress queues and if these settings do not meet your quality Examples This example e shows how to limit a port to 800 Mb/s: Switch(config)# interface gigabitethernet0/1 Switch(config-if)# srr-queue bandwidth limit 80 You can verify your settings by entering the show mls qos interface [ interface-id ] queueing privileged EXEC command.

-Command Description mls qos queue-set output buffers Allocates buffers to the queue-set. mls qos srr-queue output cos-map Maps class of service (CoS) values to egress queue or maps CoS values to a queue and to a threshold ID. mls qos srr-queue output dscp-map Maps Differentiated Services Code Point (DSCP) values to an egress queue or maps DSCP values to a queue and to a threshold ID. mls qos queue-set output threshold Configures the weighted tail-drop (WTD) thresholds, guarantees the availability of buffers, and configures the maximum memory allocation for the queue-set. queue-set Maps a port to a queue-set. show mls qos interface queueing Displays QoS information. srr-queue bandwidth shape Assigns the shaped weights and enables bandwidth shaping on the four egress queues mapped to a port. srr-queue bandwidth share Assigns the shared weights and enables bandwidth sharing on the four egress queues mapped to a port.
+Related Commands Command Description mls qos queue-set output buffers Allocates buffers to the queue-set. mls qos srr-queue output cos-map Maps class of service (CoS) values to egress queue or maps CoS values to a queue and to a threshold ID. mls qos srr-queue output dscp-map Maps Differentiated Services Code Point (DSCP) values to an egress queue or maps DSCP values to a queue and to a threshold ID. mls qos queue-set output threshold Configures the weighted tail-drop (WTD) thresholds, guarantees the availability of buffers, and configures the maximum memory allocation for the queue-set. queue-set Maps a port to a queue-set. show mls qos interface queueing Displays QoS information. srr-queue bandwidth shape Assigns the shaped weights and enables bandwidth shaping on the four egress queues mapped to a port. srr-queue bandwidth share Assigns the shared weights and enables bandwidth sharing on the four egress queues mapped to a port.